Police: 1 dead in Washington state grocery store shooting

 RICHLAND, Wash.
 (AP) — Authorities are searching for a man who opened fire Monday at a grocery store in Washington state, killing one person and injuring another.

-The suspect in the shooting at a Fred Meyer store in Richland was a white man with a handgun, police said.
-He is believed to have fled the store after the 11:04 a.m. shooting, though it was not known he left by foot or in a vehicle, Richland police Commander Chris Lee said.
+The suspect in the shooting at a Fred Meyer store in Richland was described as a middle-aged white man with a handgun.
+He is believed to have fled the store after the shooting, though it was not known he left by foot or in a vehicle, Richland police Commander Chris Lee said.

+Dispatchers received a call reporting yelling and possible gunshots in the store at 11:03 a.m.
+The first officers responding arrived just one minute later, police said.

+Authorities confirmed one person died and another was taken to a hospital with injuries.
+No further details were released.

-The Tri-City Herald reports photos from store surveillance footage show the suspect was wearing a plaid shirt with a dark-colored down vest, a black gaiter or scarf pulled over his nose, light-colored pants and athletic shoes.
+Screenshots from store surveillance footage showed the suspect was wearing a plaid shirt with a dark-colored down vest, a black gaiter or scarf pulled over his nose, light-colored pants and athletic shoes, the Tri-City Herald reported.

-Employees and customers were escorted out of the store to a parking lot while officers went aisle by aisle searching for the shooter.
+Employees and customers were escorted out of the store to a parking lot while officers went aisle by aisle searching for the shooter or other victims.

+Richland is about 200 miles (320 kilometers) southeast of Seattle.
+It's part of the Tri-Cities area, which includes Kennewick and Pasco and has a combined population of more than 280,000.

-Police and sheriff’s deputies from across the Tri-Cities area in Eastern Washington were called to help, and area schools were placed on lockdown.
+Police and sheriff’s deputies from across the Tri-Cities were called to help, and schools were placed on lockdown.

 Credit: Uncredited